feelpp/mordicus/source/datamodel/class_diagram.rst

  -environment_variables        an optional dictionary of environment variables to set before calling -root_install_dir             the root install directory of the solver (may be in environment_variables too) -solver_call_procedure_type   one of "Python", "shell", "FMI".
+Channel through which to call the solver -procedure_to_call_solver     the file implemeting the calling procedure.
+It is the shell or python script calling the external tool.
-Channel through which to call the solver -postpro_datadriver_callback  a *STANDARD_FUNCTION_DECLARATION*, specifies the expected interface for
+ -postpro_datadriver_callback  a *STANDARD_FUNCTION_DECLARATION*, specifies the expected interface for
                                potential callback in the Mordicus standard that the user may want to call after the solver in order to convert the results to Mordicus data type.